And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 We could do it every day.

-But it's a league we play in, and these guys are in the big leagues too.
+And these guys are in the big leagues too.

 People are criticizing.

-They're attacking us with words.
+And they're attacking us with words.

-And we gotta shut them down.
+And we got to shut them down.

-Now, folks, here's what I was looking for to explain how the commerce clause has already been used in this way.
+Now, folks, here's what I was looking for to explain how the Commerce Clause has already been used in this way.

 How could the federal government legally force employers and employees to contribute to an insurance program?